 Not so.
 Fabricators never use the Gerber or Excellon files directly on their equipment.
-Never.

 There are many reasons for this, the simplest of which is panelization.
-Even though the designer's data describes a single PCB or an array, the job is never manufactured as such.
-It is always put on a production panel, which will typically have multiple jobs on it, as well as a border for plating, test coupons, etc. This is illustrated below.
+Even though the designer's data describes a single PCB or maybe an array, the job is never manufactured as such.
+It is always put on a production panel, which will typically have multiple jobs on it, as well as a border for plating, test coupons, etc. This is illustrated in Figures 1-3.